Munkudil is one of the best ayurvedic resorts in Kerala and also the best wellness resort in Kerala helps to understand the six tastes of Ayurveda.

-Culinary emperors in many lands cook for the, noses, eyes, and tongue in mind.
+Culinary emperors in many lands cook for them, noses, eyes, and tongues in mind.
 But the first thing to think about is the positive change that comes to your mind through food and six tastes in it.

 According to Ayurveda, six tastes must be included in our diet to maintain health and to live disease free.
 Six tastes are identified as sweet, sour, salty, astringent, bitter and pungent.

 The six tastes are derived from the “five fundamental elements i.e. Earth, Water, Fire, Space and Air”.